AnalyticsArtist/GettingCleaningData/CodeBook.md

 * tBodyGyroJerk-correlation()-X,Y:  correlation coefficient between two signals of tBodyGyroJerk for X,Y
 * tBodyGyroJerk-correlation()-X,Z:  correlation coefficient between two signals of tBodyGyroJerk for X,Z
 * tBodyGyroJerk-correlation()-Y,Z:  correlation coefficient between two signals of tBodyGyroJerk for Y,Z
-* tBodyAccMag-mean():  Mean value of tBodyAccMag for
+* tBodyAccMag-mean():  Mean value of tBodyAccMag
-* tBodyAccMag-std():  Standard deviation of tBodyAccMag for
+* tBodyAccMag-std():  Standard deviation of tBodyAccMag
-* tBodyAccMag-mad():  Median absolute deviation  of tBodyAccMag for
+* tBodyAccMag-mad():  Median absolute deviation  of tBodyAccMag
-* tBodyAccMag-max():  Largest value in array of tBodyAccMag for
+* tBodyAccMag-max():  Largest value in array of tBodyAccMag
-* tBodyAccMag-min():  Smallest value in array of tBodyAccMag for
+* tBodyAccMag-min():  Smallest value in array of tBodyAccMag
-* tBodyAccMag-sma():  Signal magnitude area of tBodyAccMag for
+* tBodyAccMag-sma():  Signal magnitude area of tBodyAccMag
 * tBodyAccMag-energy():  Energy measure.
-Sum of the squares divided by the number of values.  of tBodyAccMag for
+Sum of the squares divided by the number of values.  of tBodyAccMag
-* tBodyAccMag-iqr():  Interquartile range  of tBodyAccMag for
+* tBodyAccMag-iqr():  Interquartile range  of tBodyAccMag
-* tBodyAccMag-entropy():  Signal entropy of tBodyAccMag for
+* tBodyAccMag-entropy():  Signal entropy of tBodyAccMag
 * tBodyAccMag-arCoeff()1:  Autorregresion coefficients with Burg order equal to 4 of tBodyAccMag for 1
 * tBodyAccMag-arCoeff()2:  Autorregresion coefficients with Burg order equal to 4 of tBodyAccMag for 2
 * tBodyAccMag-arCoeff()3:  Autorregresion coefficients with Burg order equal to 4 of tBodyAccMag for 3
 * tBodyAccMag-arCoeff()4:  Autorregresion coefficients with Burg order equal to 4 of tBodyAccMag for 4
-* tGravityAccMag-mean():  Mean value of tGravityAccMag for
+* tGravityAccMag-mean():  Mean value of tGravityAccMag
-* tGravityAccMag-std():  Standard deviation of tGravityAccMag for
+* tGravityAccMag-std():  Standard deviation of tGravityAccMag
-* tGravityAccMag-mad():  Median absolute deviation  of tGravityAccMag for
+* tGravityAccMag-mad():  Median absolute deviation  of tGravityAccMag
-* tGravityAccMag-max():  Largest value in array of tGravityAccMag for
+* tGravityAccMag-max():  Largest value in array of tGravityAccMag
-* tGravityAccMag-min():  Smallest value in array of tGravityAccMag for
+* tGravityAccMag-min():  Smallest value in array of tGravityAccMag
-* tGravityAccMag-sma():  Signal magnitude area of tGravityAccMag for
+* tGravityAccMag-sma():  Signal magnitude area of tGravityAccMag
 * tGravityAccMag-energy():  Energy measure.
-Sum of the squares divided by the number of values.  of tGravityAccMag for
+Sum of the squares divided by the number of values.  of tGravityAccMag
-* tGravityAccMag-iqr():  Interquartile range  of tGravityAccMag for
+* tGravityAccMag-iqr():  Interquartile range  of tGravityAccMag
-* tGravityAccMag-entropy():  Signal entropy of tGravityAccMag for
+* tGravityAccMag-entropy():  Signal entropy of tGravityAccMag
 * tGravityAccMag-arCoeff()1:  Autorregresion coefficients with Burg order equal to 4 of tGravityAccMag for 1
 * tGravityAccMag-arCoeff()2:  Autorregresion coefficients with Burg order equal to 4 of tGravityAccMag for 2
 * tGravityAccMag-arCoeff()3:  Autorregresion coefficients with Burg order equal to 4 of tGravityAccMag for 3
 * tGravityAccMag-arCoeff()4:  Autorregresion coefficients with Burg order equal to 4 of tGravityAccMag for 4
-* tBodyAccJerkMag-mean():  Mean value of tBodyAccJerkMag for
+* tBodyAccJerkMag-mean():  Mean value of tBodyAccJerkMag
-* tBodyAccJerkMag-std():  Standard deviation of tBodyAccJerkMag for
+* tBodyAccJerkMag-std():  Standard deviation of tBodyAccJerkMag
-* tBodyAccJerkMag-mad():  Median absolute deviation  of tBodyAccJerkMag for
+* tBodyAccJerkMag-mad():  Median absolute deviation  of tBodyAccJerkMag
-* tBodyAccJerkMag-max():  Largest value in array of tBodyAccJerkMag for
+* tBodyAccJerkMag-max():  Largest value in array of tBodyAccJerkMag
-* tBodyAccJerkMag-min():  Smallest value in array of tBodyAccJerkMag for
+* tBodyAccJerkMag-min():  Smallest value in array of tBodyAccJerkMag
-* tBodyAccJerkMag-sma():  Signal magnitude area of tBodyAccJerkMag for
+* tBodyAccJerkMag-sma():  Signal magnitude area of tBodyAccJerkMag
 * tBodyAccJerkMag-energy():  Energy measure.
-Sum of the squares divided by the number of values.  of tBodyAccJerkMag for
+Sum of the squares divided by the number of values.  of tBodyAccJerkMag
-* tBodyAccJerkMag-iqr():  Interquartile range  of tBodyAccJerkMag for
+* tBodyAccJerkMag-iqr():  Interquartile range  of tBodyAccJerkMag
-* tBodyAccJerkMag-entropy():  Signal entropy of tBodyAccJerkMag for
+* tBodyAccJerkMag-entropy():  Signal entropy of tBodyAccJerkMag
 * tBodyAccJerkMag-arCoeff()1:  Autorregresion coefficients with Burg order equal to 4 of tBodyAccJerkMag for 1
 * tBodyAccJerkMag-arCoeff()2:  Autorregresion coefficients with Burg order equal to 4 of tBodyAccJerkMag for 2
 * tBodyAccJerkMag-arCoeff()3:  Autorregresion coefficients with Burg order equal to 4 of tBodyAccJerkMag for 3
 * tBodyAccJerkMag-arCoeff()4:  Autorregresion coefficients with Burg order equal to 4 of tBodyAccJerkMag for 4
-* tBodyGyroMag-mean():  Mean value of tBodyGyroMag for
+* tBodyGyroMag-mean():  Mean value of tBodyGyroMag
-* tBodyGyroMag-std():  Standard deviation of tBodyGyroMag for
+* tBodyGyroMag-std():  Standard deviation of tBodyGyroMag
-* tBodyGyroMag-mad():  Median absolute deviation  of tBodyGyroMag for
+* tBodyGyroMag-mad():  Median absolute deviation  of tBodyGyroMag
-* tBodyGyroMag-max():  Largest value in array of tBodyGyroMag for
+* tBodyGyroMag-max():  Largest value in array of tBodyGyroMag
-* tBodyGyroMag-min():  Smallest value in array of tBodyGyroMag for
+* tBodyGyroMag-min():  Smallest value in array of tBodyGyroMag
-* tBodyGyroMag-sma():  Signal magnitude area of tBodyGyroMag for
+* tBodyGyroMag-sma():  Signal magnitude area of tBodyGyroMag
 * tBodyGyroMag-energy():  Energy measure.
-Sum of the squares divided by the number of values.  of tBodyGyroMag for
+Sum of the squares divided by the number of values.  of tBodyGyroMag
-* tBodyGyroMag-iqr():  Interquartile range  of tBodyGyroMag for
+* tBodyGyroMag-iqr():  Interquartile range  of tBodyGyroMag
-* tBodyGyroMag-entropy():  Signal entropy of tBodyGyroMag for
+* tBodyGyroMag-entropy():  Signal entropy of tBodyGyroMag
 * tBodyGyroMag-arCoeff()1:  Autorregresion coefficients with Burg order equal to 4 of tBodyGyroMag for 1
 * tBodyGyroMag-arCoeff()2:  Autorregresion coefficients with Burg order equal to 4 of tBodyGyroMag for 2
 * tBodyGyroMag-arCoeff()3:  Autorregresion coefficients with Burg order equal to 4 of tBodyGyroMag for 3
 * tBodyGyroMag-arCoeff()4:  Autorregresion coefficients with Burg order equal to 4 of tBodyGyroMag for 4
-* tBodyGyroJerkMag-mean():  Mean value of tBodyGyroJerkMag for
+* tBodyGyroJerkMag-mean():  Mean value of tBodyGyroJerkMag
-* tBodyGyroJerkMag-std():  Standard deviation of tBodyGyroJerkMag for
+* tBodyGyroJerkMag-std():  Standard deviation of tBodyGyroJerkMag
-* tBodyGyroJerkMag-mad():  Median absolute deviation  of tBodyGyroJerkMag for
+* tBodyGyroJerkMag-mad():  Median absolute deviation  of tBodyGyroJerkMag
-* tBodyGyroJerkMag-max():  Largest value in array of tBodyGyroJerkMag for
+* tBodyGyroJerkMag-max():  Largest value in array of tBodyGyroJerkMag
-* tBodyGyroJerkMag-min():  Smallest value in array of tBodyGyroJerkMag for
+* tBodyGyroJerkMag-min():  Smallest value in array of tBodyGyroJerkMag
-* tBodyGyroJerkMag-sma():  Signal magnitude area of tBodyGyroJerkMag for
+* tBodyGyroJerkMag-sma():  Signal magnitude area of tBodyGyroJerkMag
 * tBodyGyroJerkMag-energy():  Energy measure.
-Sum of the squares divided by the number of values.  of tBodyGyroJerkMag for
+Sum of the squares divided by the number of values.  of tBodyGyroJerkMag
-* tBodyGyroJerkMag-iqr():  Interquartile range  of tBodyGyroJerkMag for
+* tBodyGyroJerkMag-iqr():  Interquartile range  of tBodyGyroJerkMag
-* tBodyGyroJerkMag-entropy():  Signal entropy of tBodyGyroJerkMag for
+* tBodyGyroJerkMag-entropy():  Signal entropy of tBodyGyroJerkMag
 * tBodyGyroJerkMag-arCoeff()1:  Autorregresion coefficients with Burg order equal to 4 of tBodyGyroJerkMag for 1
 * tBodyGyroJerkMag-arCoeff()2:  Autorregresion coefficients with Burg order equal to 4 of tBodyGyroJerkMag for 2
 * tBodyGyroJerkMag-arCoeff()3:  Autorregresion coefficients with Burg order equal to 4 of tBodyGyroJerkMag for 3